gitter-badger/Revised-CommAI-env/README.md

 ## Week One Progress Report

-I'm very excited both at the rapid pace of development as both the Project Lead, and as the sole contributor to the effort.
+I'm very excited at the rapid pace of development as both the Project Lead and as the sole contributor to the effort.
 I hit the ground running to speed the process of refactoring my code and docstrings to a level where more than one contributor can check out files.